cristianoc/arc-challenge/InPaintingARC.md

 The **separating conjunction** `*` asserts that the domains of `Spec` and `R` are disjoint, ensuring that the transformation and the frame do not interfere with each other.

+### Application of the Frame Rule

+For the first puzzle, the frame rule can be applied by literelly using the frame as a frame.

+For the second puzzle, the frame rule can be applied by splitting the problem along the diagonal.

+### Puzzles solved by the frame rule

+- All predicats and Frame Rule: 7 out of 8 training, 12 out of 13 evaluation